Great Dayton Flood: Other losses

 Orville and Wilbur Wright, who made their home in Dayton, had flown for the first time a decade earlier.
 They were developing aviation in their workshop and the area around Huffman Prairie adjacent to the planned Huffman Dam.
 They had meticulously documented the flight efforts by using a camera and had an extensive collection of photographic plates.
-The flood caused water damage in their workshop, creating cracks and blemishes on these photographic plates.
-Prints made from the plates prior to the flood were better quality than the prints made after the flood.
-But they made few prints from the glass negatives before 1913 because the Wrights kept evidence of their pioneering work a secret from the public.
-Those images lost to flood damage were irreplaceable.
+The flood caused water damage in their workshop, creating cracks and blemishes on these photographic negatives.
+Prints made from the plates prior to the flood were of better quality than the prints made afterward, although the Wrights had made few of them before 1913.
+Images lost to flood damage were irreplaceable.

-By 1913, the Miami and Erie Canal was still intact, but barely used.
+By 1913, the Miami and Erie Canal, though still intact, was barely used.
 To alleviate flooding conditions, local government leaders used dynamite to remove locks in the canal to allow the water to flow unimpeded.
 Sections of canal were also inundated and destroyed by nearby river flooding.
 Since they were no longer economically viable, Ohio's canals were simply abandoned except for limited sections that supplied water to industry.